SpenceKonde/megaTinyCore/megaavr/extras/Ref_Export.md

 * r26, r27 form the X register, which can load and store, and automatically predecrement and postincrement while doing so.
 It cannot do load or store with displacement.
 * r28, r29 form the Y register, which can do everything X can, but also load and store *with displacement*... making it extremely powerful for working with objects and data structures.
 It is usually pointed at the current stack frame.
 * r30, r31 form the Z register, which can do everything Y can, but can also be used with the LPM instruction to read from flash, the SPM instruction to *write* flash (on some but not all parts), and it's where the the address the ijmp/icall jumps to or calls.
 * r1 is the "zero reg".
 It always contains zero except while executing inline assembly (which is not bound by this rule as long as it clears it before it's done).
-It is a very common idiom when performing math involving different types to do the math with the low byte(s) and then ensure carrying happens by performing the same operation, or the same operation only with carry between the high bytes and r1.
+It is a very common ideom when performing math involving different types to do the math with the low byte(s) and then ensure carrying happens by performing the same operation, or the same operation only with carry between the high bytes and r1.
 Adding a 1-byte variable to a 4-byte one will generate an add instruction on the low byte, followed by three add-with-carry-s:
 ```text
 add r18,r24
 adc r19,r1